444thLiao/Denitrification_Ruegeria/README.md

 - **figures/**
   Stores ipython notebooks and scripts for generating figures (tree visualizations, heatmaps, synteny plots, etc.).

+  QGIS code for generating figure1A and EPD data during 2012-2022 for the figure.

+- **nirS_analysis/**
+  Traditional nirS amplicon data and script across different sites.
+You could find raw reads table with assigned genus or family.

+  Detailed taxonomic assignment could follow the code.

 - **Trees_amplicon/**
   Contains phylogenetic trees, built from amplifying region from all used Ruegeria genomes.